The problems with passion and online assessments

-In Guided Self Assessment, students discuss their experiences with a trusted facilitator, yielding key foundational insights about their strongest personal traits.
+In Guided Self Assessment, students (grades 10 & up) discuss their experiences with a trusted facilitator, yielding key foundational insights about their strongest personal traits.
 We analyze the student’s input and create a custom report filled with suggestions, next steps, and careers to explore.

 When the next decisions arise…

 …they will evaluate the options with this new information at the top of their mind, guiding them to work they love, a perfect fit college, and opportunities to choose experiences that play to their strengths.
 Families tell us it’s an incredible gift to give their child.

 No matter how they do it, we highly recommend your child invests the time in self assessment.
 They will avoid grasping and guessing about their college major and career and instead make choices about their future with knowledge and confidence.